 You retain the application logic but adapt certain components to leverage Azure managed services.
 For example: replacing your dedicated SQL Server with Azure SQL Database, or migrating your scheduled jobs to Azure Functions.

 This is the right balance for most SMEs: improved performance, lower operational costs (no more patch management, automated backups), without a full rewrite.
+The effort-to-benefit ratio is generally the most favourable of the three.

 3. Refactoring (cloud-native)

-Cost estimation: what nobody tells you
+Cost estimation and FinOps: what nobody tells you

 The migration itself is rarely the largest budget item.
 What surprises SME leaders is the monthly running cost once the migration is complete.